NatWeiss/SpriteDraggerX/README.md

 SpriteDraggerX
 ==============

-A clean, minimal Cocos2D-X iOS example project showing you how to drag a sprite around the screen.
+A minimal Cocos2D-X iPhone / iPad project illustrating how to drag a sprite around the screen.

 Setup